 If you’re following a Keto diet, then your daily carb intake is around 20 grams per day.

-An excellent article that looks into the amount of carbs in all sorts of vegetables can be found on Diet Doctor.
-(This is an amazing site if you’re looking for information on Keto!)
+An excellent article that looks into the number of carbs in all sorts of vegetables can be found on Diet Doctor.
+(This is an amazing website if you’re looking for information on Keto!)

 With this in mind if you are on a Keto diet you may wish to avoid using these Super Greens: